harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/ghq-12-vs-cbcl.md

 {{< youtube cEZppTBj1NI >}}

 Through optimization of longitudinal comparisons between GHQ-12 vs CBCL, Harmony can contribute to testing the consistency of results across different studies.
 In the context of multi-language instruments as in the comparison between GHQ-12 vs CBCL, Harmony’s ability to facilitate analysis across different languages further underscores its immense utility.
-Whether you wish to examine the unidimensionality of GHQ-12 or explore the multidimensional structures of the CBCL, Harmony provides an effortless, streamlined process for reliable harmonization and comparison.
-For psychological researchers who aim to enrich their practice through enhanced harmonization, Harmony stands out as an essential tool of choice.
+Whether you wish to examine the unidimensionality of GHQ-12 or explore the multidimensional structures of the CBCL, Harmony provides an effortless, streamlined process for reliable harmonisation and comparison.
+For psychological researchers who aim to enrich their practice through enhanced harmonisation, Harmony stands out as an essential tool of choice.

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}